larrytheliquid/specjure/README.md

 You can also store values from before in a thread local paramaters hash.
 Set items in the hash using `($assoc! :key val)`, and retrieve them with `($get :key)`.

-`spec' support arbitray nesting, where each nest will inherit parent descriptions, befores, and afters.
+`spec` support arbitray nesting, where each nest will inherit parent descriptions, befores, and afters.
 You may want to share specs with `(share-spec "specs in this scenario" [my-var])` and use them in `spec` like this: `(use-spec "specs in a certain scenario" {:data-for "my-var"})`